Internet Draft Paul Hoffman

 would contain a prohibited character.
 Stringprep profiles cannot both

-Stringprep profiles cannot account for all of the variations that might
+Stringprep profiles cannot account for all of the variations that may

 occur or that a user might expect.
 In particular, a profile will not be